Latest update: 1 July, 2022:

 Non-Direct Debit Payers

-If you choose to pay Council Tax by any other method than Direct Debit, including bank transfer, credit or debit card or if you have an exemption (for example you are a student or receive full Council Tax Reduction), you will be contacted from late-May 2022 onwards, regarding the payment of the £150 rebate.
+If you choose to pay Council Tax by any other method than Direct Debit, including bank transfer, credit or debit card, or if you have an exemption (for example you are a student or receive full Council Tax Reduction), you should be contacted by the Post Office regarding the rebate.

 Who is eligible?